ianloic/unladen-swallow/Util/llvm/tools/llvmc/doc/LLVMC-Reference.rst

 * ``-v`` - Enable verbose mode, i.e. print out all executed commands.

+* ``--save-temps`` - Write temporary files to the current directory and do not delete them on exit.
+This option can also take an argument: the ``--save-temps=obj`` switch will write files into the directory specified with the ``-o`` option.
+The ``--save-temps=cwd`` and ``--save-temps`` switches are both synonyms for the default behaviour.

 * ``--check-graph`` - Check the compilation for common errors like mismatched output/input language names, multiple default edges and cycles.
 Because of plugins, these checks can't be performed at compile-time.
 Exit with code zero if no errors were found, and return the number of found errors otherwise.
 Hidden option, useful for debugging LLVMC plugins.

 * ``--view-graph`` - Show a graphical representation of the compilation graph and exit.
 Requires that you have ``dot`` and ``gv`` programs installed.
 Hidden